ESA title

 • STATUSOngoing

-• THEMATIC AREAInfrastructure & Smart Cities, Safety & Security, Food & Agriculture, Maritime and Aquatic, Other
+• THEMATIC AREAInfrastructure & Smart Cities, Safety & Security, Food & Agriculture, Environment, Wildlife and Natural Resources, Maritime and Aquatic, Other

 Objectives of the service

-This service delivers a consistent, high resolution land surface temperature product that seamlessly combines daytime and night time observations.
-With 30 metre spatial resolution, daily coverage, and high temperature accuracy it enables users to monitor temperature extremes, build complete daily temperature profiles, and improve models for urban heat, agriculture, and environmental monitoring.
+This service addresses this gap by delivering a consistent, high-accuracy LST product that combines daytime and night-time observations at 30-metre spatial resolution with daily coverage.
+The resulting data enable users to monitor temperature extremes, generate complete diurnal temperature profiles, and improve models for urban climate resilience, precision agriculture, and environmental monitoring.

-The service is powered by the integration of thermal infrared data from constellr’s proprietary satellites with publicly available satellite missions.
-Advanced night time processing, data fusion, and super resolution techniques ensure reliable temperature retrievals even in the absence of visible light.
+The service leverages thermal infrared observations from constellr’s proprietary satellite constellation together with data from public Earth observation missions.
+Advanced night-time retrieval algorithms, data fusion, and super-resolution techniques ensure reliable temperature measurements even in the absence of visible light.

 Users and their needs